sohang3112/iit-madras-web-mtech-ai/trimester1/DA5301W_Python/README.md

 find 1st min put in ans list, 2nd min ... (or inplace: swap 1st min with 1st elem, 2nd min with 2nd elem..)

 T(n) = n + (n-1) + .. + 1 = n(n+1)/2 = O(n^2) -- always this much even for almost sorted list

-**TODO**: Briefly revise all sort methods' complexity & behaviour with almost-sorted - NOT IN NOTES, but came in assignment 4

 -----